Viramgam–Okha line

 The Viramgam–Okha line is a railway passing through Gujarat State, in western India.
+Which is branch of Gandhidham–Ahmedabad main line that connects Ahmedabad with major cities like Rajkot, Jamnagar, Surendranagar, Dwarka and also produces branch line for Bhavnagar, Junagadh, Morbi, Veraval and Porbander.
+Recently it has been fully electrified and there is double line section up to Rajkot.

 Geography

 The Viramgam–Okha line passes through Central part of Gujarat connecting Surendranagar, Wankaner, Rajkot and Jamnagar.
 It covers a distance of 433 km in Gujarat.
 It is explained in detailed in sections: